XueruiSu/Trust-Region-Preference-Approximation/Readme.md

 </div>

-We propose the Trust Region Preference Approximation (TRPA) algorithm, which integrates rule-based optimization with preference-based optimization for reasoning tasks.
+We propose the Trust Region Preference Approximation (TRPA) algorithm ⚙️, which integrates rule-based optimization with preference-based optimization for LLM reasoning tasks 🤖🧠.
 As a preference-based algorithm, TRPA naturally eliminates the reward hacking issue.
 TRPA constructs preference levels using predefined rules, forms corresponding preference pairs, and leverages a novel optimization algorithm for RL training with a theoretical monotonic improvement guarantee.
 Experimental results demonstrate that TRPA not only achieves competitive performance on reasoning tasks but also exhibits robust stability.

 ![TRPA](https://github.com/user-attachments/assets/7c975200-e618-4b1a-9e5e-e50ed1b9de7a)

-## Benchmark
+## 🏆 Benchmark

 | Model                                                             | 2ppl | 3ppl | 4ppl | 5ppl | 6ppl | 7ppl | 8ppl |
 |------------------------------------------------------------------------|------|------|------|------|------|------|------|